Huzaifa Arif

 Ongoing work

 Project 1: Parameter-Efficient LLM Safety Alignment: I am developing a lightweight, prefix-based method to steer LLMs towards safe behavior without needing to retrain the entire model.
 By combining Supervised Fine-Tuning (SFT) with Direct Preference Optimization (DPO), this work efficiently instills safety, mitigates toxicity, and can be adapted to prevent demographic bias and PII leakage.
-(Manuscript in preparation for ICLR 2026).
+(Under Review).

-Project 2: Exposing Association Leakage in LLMs: I have identified a novel privacy vulnerability, “association leakage,” where LLMs can be prompted to reveal sensitive linked information (e.g., a name and its corresponding private data).
-My work introduces a new post-hoc attack that amplifies this leakage by manipulating attention heads at inference time, defining a new threat model for LLM safety audits.
-(Manuscript in preparation for ICLR 2026).
+Project 2: Exposing Association Leakage in LLMs: We consider the privacy vulnerability, “association leakage,” where LLMs can be prompted to reveal sensitive linked information (e.g., a name and its corresponding private data).
+This work introduces a new post-hoc attack that amplifies this leakage by manipulating attention heads at inference time, defining a new threat model for LLM safety audits.
+(Under Review).

 Publications